Reanalysis of the $\beta - \bar{\nu_e}$ Angular Correlation Measurement from the aSPECT Experiment with New Constraints on Fierz Interference

-{\bf Backscattering and below threshold losses:} Whereas the amount of electron-hole pair production in amorphous solids by a penetrating proton can be determined rather accurately with the binary collision code TRIM \cite {a12} (used in \cite {a11}), the calculation of the ionization depth profile in crystalline solids $E_{\text{ion.}}^{\text{C-TRIM}}(z)$ is more complicated due to channeling effects that TRIM doesn't attempt to take into account.
+{\bf Backscattering and below threshold losses:} Whereas the amount of electron-hole pair production in amorphous solids by a penetrating proton can be determined rather accurately with the binary collision code TRIM \cite {a12} (used in \cite {a11}), the calculation of the ionization depth profile in crystalline solids is more complicated due to channeling effects that TRIM does not attempt to take into account.
 In our reanalysis we simulated the slowing down of protons in our silicon drift detector (SDD) (processed on a $\left<100\right>$-oriented Si wafer) by the program Crystal-TRIM originally developed in order to describe ion implantation into crystalline solids with several amorphous overlayers \cite{a13,a14} (in our case: a 30 nm thick aluminum overlayer including its 4~nm thick alumina layer \cite{b1} on top).
-The range of applicability of this code was studied by comparing with existing molecular dynamics simulations \footnote {Molecular dynamics (MD) methods are well suited to study ion penetration in materials at energies where also multiple simultaneous collisions may be significant.
-The MDRANGE code \cite{MDRANGE}, however, requires too extensive computation time given the high number of particle tracking simulations ($\approx 2\cdot 10^7$ protons).} (see Fig.~6 in \cite{b2}), i.e., the depth profiles of 10 keV H ions on Si (diamond structure).
-With Crystal-TRIM good agreement (5\%) was obtained for the parameter $C_\text{el}=0.65$ in the semiempirical formula for the local electronic energy loss \cite {a14}.\\
+The range of applicability of this code was studied by comparing with existing molecular dynamics simulations.\footnote {Molecular dynamics (MD) methods are well suited to study ion penetration in materials at energies where also multiple simultaneous collisions may be significant.
+The MDRANGE code \cite{MDRANGE}, however, requires too extensive computation time given the high number of particle tracking simulations ($\approx 2\cdot 10^7$ protons).} With Crystal-TRIM good agreement (5\%) was obtained for the parameter $C_\text{el}=0.65$ in the semiempirical formula for the local electronic energy loss \cite {a14}.

-The procedure to derive the calculated pulse heights $\propto E_{\text{eff~ion.}}^{\text{C-TRIM}}$ from many simulated proton events using Crystal-TRIM followed the same scheme as described in section IV G of \cite{a11} with the effective deposited ionization energy of each proton given by